eric-p-hutchins/code-dream/README.md

   output in memory somehow instead of littering the actual source code directory with .txt files

+* Allow using arbitrary font choices, possibly installed on the system

 * Be able to run from other locations than the source directory

-    * Properly search for highlight.el from the program directory instead of assuming it's in the working directory
+    * Properly search for highlight.el and the font from the program directory instead of assuming it's in the working directory

 * Support a proper install (via `make install`) so that highlight.el goes in /usr/share (or equivalent) and code-dream knows where it is